-There is a general misunderstanding when it comes to digital rights management (DRM), most people believe that because it enforces strict policies it is highly restrictive and, as a result, it significantly tampers with ease of use, which in turn hinders user experience.
+There is a general misunderstanding when it comes to digital rights management (DRM).
+Most people believe that because it enforces strict policies it is highly restrictive and, as a result, it significantly tampers with ease of use, which in turn hinders user experience.

 It is important, initially, to understand that the strictness of the policies enforced on a particular file or set of files will depend entirely on you, the content provider.
 Additionally, it is worth noting that strict policies do not equate to difficulty when accessing or engaging with content.
 The fact that you set somewhat strict or restrictive policies does not mean your authorized users will have a harder time accessing materials you provide.
 It is possible to enforce strict policies on content that is, perhaps, more sensitive, and still be able to offer a good user experience, maintaining a high degree of security while ensuring ease of use.

 However, as a company that creates, produces, or distributes valuable material there are degrees or levels of security you can adhere to depending on the sensitivity of the content you are protecting.
-Course materials, eBooks, educational content and training materials might need broader, less strict policies; whereas market reports, standards documents, board materials and trade secrets are files that contain very sensitive, often-times confidential information, and will require more and more strict policies.
+Course materials, eBooks, educational content and training materials might need broader, less strict policies; whereas market reports, standards documents, board materials and trade secrets are files that contain very sensitive, often-times confidential information, will require more strict policies.

 Implementing a DRM strategy that has varying degrees of security allows you to, for one, ensure your sensitive content is protected accordingly, while giving you the opportunity to position your product as a subscription rather than a single “file” or set of “files,” which will no doubt be beneficial for your revenue.